yangwang166/databricks_poetry_integration/README.md

 This databricks and poetry integration will make databricks more flexible for python based development, by leveraging the poetry python library dependency management framework.
 It will solve the complex library dependency issues.
 Especially for using Poetry to handle multiple .toml files from local and private libraries (local and AWS CodeArtifact).
 With pip and requirements.txt this would be a nightmare but poetry handles this.

-* This repo demonstrates how to use poetry with databricks, via the databricks container service.
+* This repo demonstrates how to use poetry with databricks, via the databricks container service or using init script.
 * It assumes using AWS CodeArtifact for the private python library repo.
-* It assumes using AWS Elastic Container Registry for the private docker image repo.
+* (For DCS approach) It assumes using AWS Elastic Container Registry for the private docker image repo.
+* (For Init Script approach) We will install poetry and install library with poetry .toml file in an Init Script
 * We will build a custom python library (samplelibyw) with poetry, and publish it to the CodeArtifact.
-* Then we will build a custom databricks runtime docker image, which will pre-install our custom python library (samplelibyw).
+* (For DCS approach) Then we will build a custom databricks runtime docker image, which will pre-install our custom python library (samplelibyw).
-* At the end, we will create a databricks cluster using the custom docker image, which contains the pre-installed library in UI and CLI.
+* At the end, we will create a databricks cluster using the custom docker image or using init script, which contains the pre-installed library in UI and CLI.

 ## Usage